Anatomy of a SYN-ACK Attack

 x.x.x.x.34568 > y.y.y.y.443: Flags [R], cksum 0x1aa1 (correct), seq 1001, win 0, length 0

-In many cases, over mitigation of TCP impacting attacks can also have unexpected results for the victims.
+In many cases, overmitigation of TCP-impacting attacks can also have unexpected results for the victims.
 During SYN floods, for example, it is common that as real services begin to have connectivity issues, a secondary attack wave appears to swell up across the network.
-In such cases, the "second wave" is anything but and is typically a result of real clients/users attempting to establish legitimate connections unsuccessfully; this translates to a swell of higher than normal SYN packets as those impacted clients continue to attempt retransmission of unacknowledge SYN packets.
+In such cases, the "second wave" is anything but and is typically a result of real clients/users attempting to establish legitimate connections unsuccessfully; this translates to a swell of higher than normal SYN packets as those impacted clients continue to attempt retransmission of unacknowledged SYN packets.

-As with most spoofing attacks the real fix isn't something within any single organizations control.
-To really address this and other problems associated with spoofing capabilities we need to look to the IETF and network operators.
-IETF has published BCP38, which outlines how network operators can identify and prevent the routing of spoofed traffic.
-At the end of the day, it is something that network operators must implement and enforce if we really ever hope to see these types of spoofed/reflected attacks disappear, or at least become significantly more difficult to orchestrate.
+As with most spoofing attacks the real fix isn't something within any single organization’s control.
+To really address this and other problems associated with spoofing capabilities, we need to look to the Internet Engineering Task Force (IETF) and network operators.
+The IETF has published BCP38, which outlines how network operators can identify and prevent the routing of spoofed traffic.
+At the end of the day, it is something that network operators must implement and enforce if we ever hope to see these types of spoofed/reflected attacks disappear, or at least become significantly more difficult to orchestrate.

 Reflected SYN-ACK attacks aren't something new; they're actually something as old as TCP itself.
 Their lack of popularity has more to do with other UDP-based reflected attacks being far more worrisome and impactful and generally a better toolset for attackers.
-They aren't a side effect of a flawed implementation, they're not an exploit, they're a symptom of IP spoofing across the Internet still being possible nearly 20 years after the proposed solution for network owners and operators was drafted and finalized.
+They aren't a side effect of a flawed implementation or an exploit, they're a symptom of IP spoofing across the internet still being possible nearly 20 years after the proposed solution for network owners and operators was drafted and finalized.

 That said, old attacks can still be painful, and reflected SYN-ACKs are no exception.
 Organizations should consider looking into their mitigation capabilities and options as networking gear may struggle to handle high PPS floods of traffic across borders and networks.

-It's important to stress the real possibility of over-mitigation for attacks of this nature and to ensure attempts to fight these types of attacks don't result in self imposed outages... a task that is far easier said than done.
+It's important to stress the real possibility of overmitigation for attacks of this nature and to ensure that attempts to fight these types of attacks don't result in self-imposed outages — a task that is far easier said than done.

 Chad Seaman headshot